kyma-project/kyma-companion/tests/blackbox/validation.md

 # Evaluation

-To find out a model that can judge the test scenarios, we need to validation the best LLM model.
+To find a model that can evaluate the test scenarios, we need to validate the best large language model (LLM) model.
 This can be done by running the validation tests.

 ## Usage